marcelotduarte/cx_Freeze/doc/src/bdist_msi.rst

    * - option name
      - description
    * - .. option:: add_to_path
-     - add the target directory to the PATH environment variable; the default value is True if there are any console-based executables and False otherwise.
+     - add the target directory to the PATH environment variable [default: False]
    * - .. option:: all_users
-     - install for all users; the default value is False and results in an installation for just the installing user.
+     - install for all users or just for the installing user [default: False]
    * - .. option:: data
      - dictionary of arbitrary MSI data indexed by table name; for each table, a list of tuples should be provided, representing the rows that should